Network News — February 3, 2021

 Immunize Colorado launches Colorado Vaccine Equity Taskforce

-Immunize Colorado’s Colorado Vaccine Equity Taskforce formed last fall to support vaccination across the lifespan in communities of color.
+Immunize Colorado's Colorado Vaccine Equity Taskforce formed last fall to support vaccination across the lifespan in communities of color.
 The taskforce pivoted to focus on COVID-19 vaccines in response to the disparate impact the coronavirus has had on communities of color across Colorado and the nation due in large part to systemic inequities fueled by past and ongoing racism.
 The taskforce has set the goal of ensuring 80 percent of all Colorado adults who are Black, Latinx, and Native American get vaccinated against COVID-19 by the fall of 2021.
+Learn more about the taskforce's outreach efforts in the January 15 press release.
+Back to topLearn about the work of this new organization, Science and Families Engaging (SAFE) Communities Coalition and Action Fund

-The Science and Families Engaging (SAFE) Communities Coalition and Action Fund is a pair of organizations with a simple mandate:
+The Science and Families Engaging (SAFE) Communities Coalition and Action Fund is a pair of organizations with a simple mandate:- Advocate for pro-science legislation

 - Elect pro-science candidates